stolet/chamelio/README.md

 Chamelio is a shared, high-performance, and flexible network stack.
 Guests can upload and run custom network protocols on the host with Chamelio.

+The usual workflow to implement a new Chamelio protocol is to create a protocol specific slow-path that uses the Chamelio library in `cham_lib.h` to register, create queues, and allocate maps in Chamelio.
+The protocol implementer will then write an application library that applications in the guest can use to send and receive data.

 ## Building

 Requirements